May Gabat

-May Gabat is a river of northern Ethiopia.
-Rising in the mountains of Inderta (2233 metres above sea level), it flows westward to Giba River which empties finally in the Tekezé River.
+The May Gabat is a river of northern Ethiopia.
+Rising in the mountains of Inderta (2,233 metres above sea level), it flows westward to Giba River, which empties finally in the Tekezé River.
 The Gereb Segen reservoir has been built on this river in 2016, mainly for providing Mekelle with potable water.

 Hydrography

 It is a confined river, locally meandering in its narrow alluvial plain, with a slope gradient of 15 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Tributaries

 Main tributary is Kalamino River which drains a large part of Mekelle; it joins May Gabat downstream from the Gereb Segen reservoir.

 Hydrology

 Hydrological characteristics

 The runoff footprint or annual total runoff volume is 58 million m³.

 Peak discharges up to 190 m³ per second occur in the second part of the rainy season (month of August) when there are strong rains and the soils are saturated with water in many places.

 The percentage of total rainfall that directly leaves the catchment as storm runoff (also called runoff coefficient) is 9%.
 As limestone is present in 28% of the catchment this runoff coefficient is less than that of adjacent rivers.

 The total amount of sediment that is transported by this river amounts to 373,000 tonnes per year.
 Median sediment concentration in the river water is 1.8 grammes per litre, but may go up to 64 g/L. The highest sediment concentrations occur at the beginning of the rainy season, when loose soil and dust is washed away by overland flow and ends up in the river.

-As such water contains many nutrients (locally it is called “aygi”), farmers estimate that it strengthens their cattle, which they will bring to the river.
-All in all, average sediment yield is 752 tonnes per km² and per year.
+As such water contains many nutrients (locally it is called "aygi"), farmers estimate that it strengthens their cattle, which they will bring to the river.
+All in all, average sediment yield is 752 tonnes per km2 and per year.
 All measurements were done at a purposively installed station near the mouth of the river, in the years 2006–2007.
 It is anticipated that the mentioned values have strongly decreased after construction of the Gereb Segen reservoir, because it intercepts water and sediment.